King-AJr/basic_email_sender/README.md

 # Medical Test Management API

 This project provides a simple API for managing patient medical tests and records.
 It includes two rest routes: one for fetching available laboratory tests and another for submitting patient test records and a GraphQL api to fetch data.

-## Overview

-This project provides a comprehensive web service designed to manage laboratory tests and medical records.
-It includes both GraphQL and RESTful APIs, allowing for flexible and powerful interactions with the data.
-Additionally, when medical records are saved, an email notification is sent to the administrator.
+When medical records are saved, an email notification is sent to the administrator.

 ## Folder Structure